dylanfair/checklist/README.md

 checklist
 ```

 Easy enough!
-On first time use before opening up the TUI, this will create a SQLite database and configuration file in your local configuration directory - likely one of the following places:
+On first time use before opening up the TUI, this will create a SQLite database, configuration file, and theme.toml in your local configuration directory - likely one of the following places:

 Linux: `/home/<USER>/.config/checklist/` \
 Windows: `C:\Users\<USER>\AppData\Local\checklist\` \